Shopify/checkout-sheet-kit-swift/README.md

 task.resume()
 ```

 The `checkoutUrl` object is a standard web checkout URL that can be opened in any browser.
-To present a native checkout sheet in your iOS application provide the `checkoutUrl` alongside optional runtime configuration settings, to the `present(checkout:)` function provided by the SDK:
+To present a native checkout sheet in your iOS application, provide the `checkoutUrl` alongside optional runtime configuration settings to the `present(checkout:)` function provided by the SDK:

 ```swift
 import UIKit